BillyFrcs/FlappyBird/README.md

 Just for information, the main cpp file is FlappyBird.cpp is used to create and run the game.

-> Note: This game only available and running on Linux :) but if you want to running on Windows or MacOS, you can do it, just follow the instructions from [here](https://www.sfml-dev.org/tutorials/2.5/start-windows.php) for Windows or [this](https://www.sfml-dev.org/tutorials/2.5/start-macos.php) for MacOs.
+> Note: This game only available and running on Linux :) but if you want to running on Windows or MacOS, you can do it, just follow this [tutorial](https://www.sfml-dev.org/tutorials/2.5/).

 <i>© Billy Franscois</i>